sarahleavitt/nbPaper2/README.md

 all cases and excluding one-month co-prevelant cases with 95% confidence intervals and the monthly and overall average reproductive numbers also with confidence intervals.

-### HamburgEvaluate.R

-This program takes the results saved in HamburgAnalysis.R and creates all results used in Leavitt et al. ???? including values in the text, tables and figures.